SAF3465/bcc/hi.md

-Looking forward to the learn git :octocat: !
+Looking forward to learn more about the git :octocat: !
 :smile: